2019 Tax Preparation: What to Consider From Deductions to Online Filing Services

 If you’re a savvy credit consumer, you’re likely familiar with Credit Karma and their free credit score services.
 In 2016 they expanded their offerings to include free tax preparation and filing support.
 Credit Karma Tax boasts free federal and state filing, 24/7 help along the way, and more — all wrapped in CK’s slick user interface.
 Furthermore the site promises no upselling and, in fact, has no paid options to upgrade to.

-The downside to Credit Karma Tax according to a sampling of reviews is that it doesn’t yet offer support for Georgia or New Mexico state returns.
-Additionally some reviewers have noted bugs that are likely a symptom of the service’s infancy.
+One big downside to Credit Karma Tax in previous years was that certain state returns were not yet supported, although that has seemingly changed.
+Nevertheless some reviewers have noted bugs that are likely a symptom of the service’s infancy.
 That said it does stay true to its “free as free gets” promise and will hopefully improve with future tax seasons.

 For those willing to take a chance on a site with less name recognition in order to save, TaxSlayer may be an option for you.
 Unfortunately, while several of their other offerings are priced a bit lower than H&R Block or TurboTax, TaxSlayer’s free option seems to be lacking.
-For one it only supports Form 1040 EZ.
-However TaxSlayer’s other options — Classic at $17, Premium at $35, and Self-Employed at $55, support all major forms.
-On top of those numbers, each state return filed will add $22 to the Class and Premium options while the Self-Employed option includes a state filing.
-Incidentally, this makes the top package slightly cheaper than the Premium option when a state return is added.
+For one it only supports Form 1040.
+However TaxSlayer’s other options — Classic at $17, Premium at $37, and Self-Employed at $47, support all major forms.
+On top of those numbers, each state return filed will add $29 to the Classic, Premium, and Self-Employed options.

 As far as differences between the various tiers go, the biggest difference comes between the Classic and Premium options.
-The Premium level is where support options such as Ask a Tax Pro, live chat, and Audit Assist come in.
+The Premium level is where support options such as Ask a Tax Pro, live chat, and Audit Assistance come in.
 Overall, despite a free option that is comparatively lacking, TaxSlayer’s packages not only come in at much lower price-points than some of the big guys but their state returns are also cheaper to file.
-TaxSlayer also presents a strong case for self-employed individuals who aren’t concerned about importing from Quickbooks since its $55 package also includes state filing.
+TaxSlayer presents a strong case for self-employed individuals who aren’t concerned about importing from Quickbooks, although the now $47 package (previously $55) no longer includes a free state filing.